jacobmstein/cs1302-phased-list/README.md

 1. Prepare to implement the methods:

-   - [ ] Create the `.java` files for each implementing class and make sure they are in the correct package.
+   - [ ] Create the `.java` files for each implementing class and the common parent (`BaseStringList`) and make sure all classes are in the correct package.
 For each file:
-	 * Write the class signature and all of the method signatures.
+	 * Write the class signature (top-level declaration) and all of the method signatures (member-level declarations).
 	 * In the body of each method, write the `throw` statement that is suggested in [the FAQ](#faq-uoe). **Do not attempt to actually implement the method yet.**
 	 * Run `checkstyle` to make sure that you're off to a good start, style-wise.